We are currently offering In-Person, Telehealth and Hybrid sessions

 Adam Kaluzshner, Psy.D.

-Jessica King, MSW, LSW
+Jessica King, LCSW

-Julia Lambert, M.A., NCC
+Julia Lambert, M.A., NCC, LPC

 Julia earned her Master’s degree in Clinical Mental Health Counseling from the College of New Jersey in 2017.
 She has experience working with children, adolescents and adults with a wide range of diagnoses.
 She believes in helping you use your own personal strengths to help you to overcome your struggles and challenges that you may be facing, as well as teaching clients coping skills.